-Given the rises in rates seen during 2022/23 we anticipate utilising shortterm (<1 year) borrowing to meet our need until the peak in the rate cycle becomes clear to the market and longer-term rates begin to factor in a looser rate environment.
+Given the rises in rates since 2022 we anticipate utilising short-term (<1 year) borrowing to meet our need until the peak in the rate cycle becomes clear to the market and longer-term rates begin to factor in a looser rate environment.

 This could be before the official bank rate starts to fall, or even before its actual peak, so close monitoring with the support of our Advisors will be maintained.